Causal Inference

 Summary and closing remarks

-As renowned statistician Dr. John Tukey once stated,
+As the statistician John Tukey famously warned:

 The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data.